-Of course, you need to do this is in a careful and well-executed manner.
+Of course, you need to do this in a careful and well-executed manner.
 The last thing you want is for your logo to give off those vibes of a secondary school PowerPoint presentation when someone always goes overboard with the visual effects!

 When you consider the fact that animated logos can be part of cross-platform brand identity, it is not hard to understand their use.
-On web, mobile, and social media, these logos can make a big impression.
+On the web, mobile, and social media, these logos can make a big impression.

 Using animated logos presents a great way of engaging and entertaining people and it can also ensure that your logos are a lot more striking.
 This is critical now more than ever when you consider how short our attention spans are today!

 Another option that you may want to consider is a symbol-only logo.
 The classic logo anatomy involves a logotype and symbol that will work together as one.